 The course content is academic study, but it is appropriate for younger learners.
 Teachers have the opportunity to focus on activity learning, and this is why we bring lessons such as Life Skills into the timetable.
 Life Skills, ranging from First Aid to basic cooking, are designed to help students prepare for their future education.

 You will receive at least 3 hours of homework a week.
-This will be supervised homework time led by the Student Hosts in more relaxed environment from your classroom timetable where you can get study support from your friendly Student Hosts.
+This will be supervised homework time led by our friendly Student Hosts in more relaxed environment from your classroom timetable where you can get study support.

 Course dates & prices